jerdavies/jerdavies/README.md

 ### Hello there 👋

-- 🌱 I’m currently studying computer science at UBC
+- 🌱 I’m currently studying computer science and statistics at UBC
 - 🔭 Working on learning Java/Python (OOP in general), building data science projects, and developing my WebDev toolkit

 <!--